Gbolahan5000/PerformanceMarketing_Analytics/README.md

 Paid social teams can watch a dashboard full of green metrics — solid CTR, decent spend efficiency — and still not know why revenue isn't moving.
 Clicks don't always mean customers, and a "good-looking" creative can quietly be burning budget the whole time.

-This project puts me in the seat of a **Performance Marketing Data Analyst** for a fast-growing feminine wellness brand running paid campaigns across **Meta** and **TikTok**, as part of the **Data Analyst Playbook (Cohort 2)** challenge assignment.
+This project puts me in the seat of a **Performance Marketing Data Analyst** for a fast-growing feminine wellness brand running paid campaigns across **Meta** and **TikTok**, as part of the **Data Analyst Playbook (Cohort 2)** challenge.
 The brand was seeing a familiar but frustrating pattern: some campaigns generated clicks but no sales, some ads looked engaging but never scaled, and performance swung wildly from creative to creative with no clear explanation.

 > **The goal:** turn 90,000 rows of creative-level ad data into a dashboard that tells the brand which platform actually performs better, which creative attributes drive real conversions (not just clicks), where users are dropping out of the funnel, and which creatives are fatigued versus ready to scale.